 - Playlists – PLS, M3U8, M3U

-Media formats for 4K supported Roku devices.
+Media formats for 4K supported Roku devices

-The 4K videos (H,265) only supports in few Roku devices such as Roku Ultra, Roku Premiere, and Roku Premiere+.
+The 4K videos (H,265) only support in few Roku devices such as Roku Ultra, Roku Premiere, and Roku Premiere+.
 The 4K videos format are VP9 (MKV, WEBM) H,264/HEVC (MKV, MP4, MOV).
 And the Roku TV support H.262 (MKV) video format.

 5.1 DTS (Dedicated To Sound) Support

-To decode multi-channel surround sound, you would like to connect Roku device via HDMI cable or S/PDIF (optical) to the audio receiver or TV, it helps in decoding the DTS, Roku device only passes via DTS audio.
+To decode multi-channel surround sound, you would like to connect the Roku device via HDMI cable or S/PDIF (optical) to the audio receiver or TV, it helps in decoding the DTS, Roku device only passes via DTS audio.
 Lossless DTS and DTS-HD are not supported.

 AAC (Advanced Audio Coding) Support

-Stereo AAC trans code to PCM stereo because Roku devices don’t support AAC pass-through.
+Stereo AAC transcode to PCM stereo because Roku devices don’t support AAC pass-through.

 Roku device support Dolby audio decode connected through HDMI or S/PDIF (optical) to an audio receiver that also supports the same Dolby Audio.
 Some Roku devices and Roku TVs decode 5.1 AAC to PCM stereo for internal speaker, headphone, and HDMI or S/PDIF (optical) output.